 England is an incredibly beautiful country that’s filled with so many places to see.
-Now, although we’ve got some pretty incredible cities like; London, Birmingham and Norwich, there are many more amazing and best places in southern England to visit that aren’t just focused on city life.
+Now, although we’ve got some pretty incredible cities like; London, Bath and Norwich, there are many more amazing and best places in southern England to visit that aren’t just focused on city life.

 This is why I wanted to show you some of the best places in Southern England to visit that aren’t just cities.
 Think old English charm, crooked rooftops, creeping vines and chunky cottage doors.